bento-platform/katsu/docs/modules/public_api.rst

   - [datatype=number].config:

+    - Config for auto-binning:

       - "bin-size" (number): bins width.
 Due to implementation limitations, must be an integer for now.
       - "minimum" (number): values lesser than minimum can't be queried
       - "maximum" (number): values greater than or equal to maximum can't be queried
       - "taper_left" (number): cutoff value for the first bin.
 Disabled when equals to ``minimum``
       - "taper_right" (number): cutoff value for the last bin.
 Disabled when equals to ``maximum``
       - "units" (string): unit that will be displayed to the user

+    - Config for custom binning:

+      - "bins" (list of numbers): boundaries of the bins
+      - "minimum" *optional* (number): values lesser than minimum can't be queried.
+When absent, no limit is applied on the minimum boundary for the first bin.
+      - "maximum" *optional* (number): values greater than or equal to maximum can't be queried.
+When absent, no limit is applied on the maximum boundary for the last bin.

   - [datatype=string].config: